 As a word person, I love teaching my girls new vocabulary.
 This doesn’t end in the kitchen.

-Just last night, as my 3-year-old was helping me make our Home Chef meal (our healthier alternative to eating out during super busy weeks!), I taught her the words “mince,” “whisk,” and “shallot.”
+Just last night, as my 3-year-old was helping me make dinner, I taught her the words “mince,” “whisk,” and “shallot.”

 I don’t think I knew what a shallot even was until my 30s, but my 3-year-old now knows!
 While I was mincing the shallot, I asked her to repeat the word “mince,” and I showed her that it meant chopping the vegetable into very small pieces.